contest-framework/server/documentation/configure.md

 Imagine a project that includes both Go and JavaScript code.
 In Go, test files end with `_test.go` and are run with `go test <file path>`.
-In JavaScript, test files end with `.test.js` and are run with: `mocha <file path>` Here is how that configuration might look:
+In JavaScript, test files end with `.test.js` and are run with: `mocha <file path>`.

+Here is how that configuration might look:

 ```json
 {